jhenahan/ohaskell-translations/chapters/00-who.md

 ### Who ###

-> "I, Baron Munchhausen, am an ordinary man ..."
+> "I, Baron Munchausen, am an ordinary man ..."

 And I'm an ordinary programmer.
 An autodidact.
 I once thought that software development is the most boring kind of human activity.
 For the last eight years I think it's one of the most interesting professions.